Balayogini: Production

-Subramanyam, was influenced by the reformist ideals of his father C.V.
+Subramanyam was influenced by the reformist ideals of his father C.V.
 Krishnaswamy Iyer.
-He was moved by the social conditions around him to make reform oriented films.
+He was moved by the social conditions around him to make reform-oriented films.
 Balayogini (lit.
 Child Saint) was made to expose the plight and suffering of widows in middle class Brahmin communities in Tamil Nadu.
 Subramanyam produced this film under his "Madras United Artists Corporation" banner to express his criticism of the existing social norms and his disapproval of priesthood.
 He wrote the story, screenplay & dialogues and directed it himself.
 He cast his niece Saroja as the titular character.
 The film was started in 1936 and released in 1937.
 The completed film was 19,000 feet (210 minutes runtime) in length.

 Plot

-Sarasa's (K. R. Chellam) father is arrested by Police for being a debtor.
+Sarasa's (K. R. Chellam) father is arrested by Police for being unable to clear his debt.
 She goes to the sub collector's (K. B. Vatsal) house to ask for help.
 The collector's widowed sister Janaki and her niece (Baby Saroja) take pity on her.
 They are driven out of the house by the angry collector.
 They take refuge in the house of their low-caste servant Munuswamy.
 Munuswamy dies and Janaki cares for his children as her own.
 This causes outrage in the conservative society and Munuswamy's house is burned down by a mob.
 The child Saroja changes everyone's mind with her arguments.